sehoon120/Embeded_Edge_Cloud/Jaeyeong/client/README.md

 - spike_server_client.py

 spike_server_client.py file is one of our final goal in spike client code which is connecting to server only in spike time.

+# BlazeFace model for client
+We finally selected BlazeFace model for client face detection which is fast and accurate